HL7/fhir-identity-matching-ig/input/pagecontent/index.md

 This guide is divided into several pages which are listed in the menu bar.

 - [Home]\: The home page provides the introduction and background for this project and general requirements that apply to all workflows described in this guide.
+- [Industry Initiatives]\: This page includes a compilation of industry-wide digital identity and patient matching projects.
+- [Guidance on Identity Assurance]\: This page describes best practices for patient identity verification in the most common workflows necessary to support healthcare-related transactions.
 - [Patient Matching]\: This page describes the appropriate usage of the patient $match operation for cross-organizational exchange.
 - [Digital Identity]\: This page provides best practices for individual identity management in a healthcare context.
+- [Conformance]\: This page provides explicit guidelines for an implementer to be considered conformant with this IG.
 - [FHIR Artifacts]\: This page provides additional conformance artifacts for FHIR resources.

 {% include link-list.md %}